 Frequently Asked Questions

-How long does a Medical Power of Attorney last?
+How long does a medical power of attorney last?

-- the agent and any successor agents die, become incapacitated, or resign.
+Still, an MPOA can become void if the agent and any successor agents die, become incapacitated, or resign.